govnsw-doe/gef-pattern-library/README.md

 ## How it works

-The library uses [Metalsmith](http://metalsmith.io) to generate a static site which displays content written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) within [Pug](http://pugj.org).
+The library uses [Metalsmith](http://metalsmith.io) to generate a static site which displays content written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) within [Pug](http://pugj.org) files

 It leverages [GEF](https://bitbucket.org/dec-ce/gef) in order to pull in component and pattern examples as well as using GEF's Javascript library to make practical use of utilities.